SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ---
-title: Configurable Prepopulate Form Field
+title: Configurable *prefillValue* Form Field
 ---

-This page explains how to use the configurable "prepopulate" form field in the dynamicforms library.
+This page explains how to use the configurable *prefillValue* form field in the dynamicforms library.

-The feature allows you to:

-- Prepopulate form field on the SPA side.
-- Populate the field with any available SPA asset which is exposed for that purpose (user, cart, claim, etc.)
-- Adjust/override an already provided mechanism and add new logic on top of that.

 ***